mayssemhannachi/IsammClubs/README.md

    - Verify the folder structure and update `.vscode/settings.json` if needed.

 3. **Run the Application:**
-   - Execute the main class: `ClubSignupForm.java`.
+   - Execute the main class: `useradmin.java`.

 ## Additional Notes